Skip to content

 The Three-Horizon model (McKinsey, 1999) was built for growth portfolios.
 Applied to AI, it works like this.

-We measure horizons by reach, not time.
+Measured by reach, not time.
 AI moves too fast for time windows to hold.
 Reach (how far the bet sits from your current operating model) stays anchored.
-Each horizon gets its own protected budget, its own measurement standard, and its own named failure mode.
-Not time.
-Reach.
+Each horizon gets its own protected budget, measurement standard, and named failure mode.

 H1 · ~70% of budget · Core reach